 Above: From left to right; The Hollows, Upper Lodge and Lower Lodge.

-I’ve finally managed to make a start on a job I’ve been meaning to do for a while – to add the details of three houses at the northern end of the valley to the ‘Houses & families‘ section of the website.
+I’ve finally managed to complete a job I’ve been meaning to do for a while – to add the details of three houses at the northern end of the valley to the ‘Houses & families‘ section of the website.

 I think this will mean I’ve now included all the farmhouses that were demolished following Stockport Corporation’s purchase of the Errwood Estate to build the twin reservoirs in 1930.